Blog

 So you see, we need a fast, highly reliable, always available, data-flashing custom engine.
 What hides inside the high-frequency trading infrastructure that makes it so unique?

-Ultra-low-latency describes the total delay from when a market event occurs to when a trader’s system reacts to it, usually measured in microseconds.
+Ultra-low latency describes the total delay from when a market event occurs to when a trader’s system reacts to it, typically measured in microseconds.
 It consists of:

-• Network latency is the time market data travels from an exchange to the trader’s servers.
+• Network latency (the time market data travels from an exchange to the trader’s servers);

-• Processing latency is the time required for algorithms to process the data and make a decision.
+• Processing latency (the period it takes for algorithms to process data and make a decision);

-• Order transmission latency of sending an order back to the exchange.
+• The order transmission latency (the time it takes to send an order back to the exchange).

 All trading will be HFT… sooner or later